-What to Post in Your Facebook Group
+What to Post in Your Facebook Groups

 Oftentimes I talk to creators and they’re afraid to share anything behind the scenes.
 They hesitate to open up to anything below “perfection” when they see big brands roll out polished images and carefully curated content.
 While all that polish might be great for big brands, it’s awful for crowdfunding.

 With a crowdfunding campaign, always remember that the process is the marketing.
-Diehard fans of Kickstarter are early adopters at heart; they’re not afraid to see the early drawings, they’re not afraid to see wires and broken PCBs, they’re not afraid to see you struggle getting the seams just right, they’re not afraid to see the struggle.
+Diehard fans of Kickstarter are early adopters at heart; they’re not afraid to see the early drawings, they’re not afraid to see wires and broken PCBs, they’re not afraid to see you struggle to get the seams just right, they’re not afraid to see the struggle.
 On the contrary, this is the stuff that excites them and draws them to your story, your vision, and your project.
 Activate your Kickstarter audience by being as transparent as possible.

 Here are ideas for you to get started: